milesj/packemon/website/docs/advanced.md

 The contents of the binary source file can be whatever you want, but do be aware that code in the module scope will be executed immediately when the file is executed by Node.js.

+## Customizing Babel and Rollup

+This is currently _not_ possible, as it breaks the deterministic guarantee that Packemon aims for: all Packemon packages should be built with the same patterns.

+If you would like this functionality, please create an issue outlining your requirements.

 ## Version constraints

 If you're using packemon as a global dependency and want to ensure all contributors of your project